octobercms/docs/4.x/cms/themes/database-themes.md

 ---
 # Database-driven Themes

 In some cases you may not have access to write to the filesystem to make changes to the theme.
 Database-driven themes allows you to store all changes to CMS templates in the database.
+This covers pages, layouts, partials, content files, and language files.

 To enable this feature for a single theme, navigate to **Settings → Frontend Theme**, select **Edit Properties** and check the checkbox called **Save Changes in Database**.